-Richmond Animal Care and Control recently rescued 12 dogs from a dog fighting operation, and they shared the story of one of these former fighting dogs on their Facebook page, saying, “Our most recent dog fighting case (still awaiting a court date) brought us 12 dogs in critical need.
+Richmond Animal Care and Control rescued 12 dogs from a dog fighting operation in 2018, and they shared the story of one of these former fighting dogs on their Facebook page, saying, “Our most recent dog fighting case (still awaiting a court date) brought us 12 dogs in critical need.
 One of those pups was found in the house we raided in a crate too small for her body.
 She was skinny and had no teeth and a torn lip.
 I remember walking through the kitchen for the 50th time looking at her; she watched me and we waited for warrants and the hours passed as we took the other dogs and then finally could release her.”

 Thanks to the help of a number of organizations, many of these dogs were placed in forever homes.
 One of these dogs was the red female Pit Bull kept in the crate in the kitchen.
 The rescue explained, “We recently heard from one of the adopters and she sent a picture that made my heart want to sing.
 That little red mama dog is living a wonderful life being loved (missing teeth and torn lip and all) in a home instead of a crate in the kitchen being fought and bred and mistreated.”